Flu is an unpredictable virus that can be unpleasant, but if you’re otherwise healthy it’ll usually clear up on its own in about a week.

 To maintain social distancing flu clinics will be delivered in different ways this year, to make sure patients and staff are kept safe.
 Your practice will let you know how they will be delivering flu clinics before your appointment.

 If you’re aged 50 to 64 and don’t normally get a flu vaccine you may be offered one this year.
-This will be from November onwards, please wait to be invited by your GP practice.
+This will be from December onwards, if you are in this group please wait to be contacted by your GP Practice or contact your local pharmacy.
 Flu vaccines will go to the most at risk first.

 Flu vaccinantion – Who needs it and why?